-The word Varicose means ‘enlarged, dilated and tortuous’.
-Varicose Veins can occur in a number of areas on the body but by far the commonest area is in the legs.
+The term means ‘enlarged, dilated and tortuous’.
+Varicose veins can occur in a number of areas on the body but by far the commonest area is in the legs.
 This is thought to be because standing and walking place extra pressure on leg veins.

 Varicose veins are blue in colour because of the thickness of the vein wall and because the blood in these veins has less oxygen.

-Truncal Varicose Vein is a term referring to a Varicose Vein that comes from one of the main two vein systems in the legs, either the one on the inside of your leg which is called the Great Saphenous Vein System, or the other on the back of the knee called the Short Saphenous Vein System.
+Truncal varicose vein is a term referring to a vein that comes from one of the main two vein systems in the legs, either the one on the inside of your leg which is called the Great Saphenous Vein System, or the other on the back of the knee called the Short Saphenous Vein System.

 Vein drainage should be from the surface veins inwards to the deep veins and then upwards towards the heart.
 Varicose veins develop in these superficial vein systems when the one way valves inside these main veins become faulty.
-If the valves inside these surface veins become stretched and faulty it results in blood pushing back to the surface of the skin and causes the veins to bulge and become Varicose.
+If the valves inside these surface veins become stretched and faulty it results in blood pushing back to the surface of the skin and causes the veins to bulge.

 It is not clear exactly why vein walls stretch and the valves become faulty in some people and not others.
-Studies have shown that there is reduced elastin content in the walls of varicose vein walls compared with normal veins and scientists have also identified proteins that can bind to DNA and start the process that causes Varicose Veins.
-It appears there is probably a primary inherited structural issue that predisposes to varicose veins forming under secondary pressure on the valve and vein walls.
+Studies have shown that there is reduced elastin content in the walls of varicose veins compared with normal veins and scientists have also identified proteins that can bind to DNA and start the process that causes varicose veins.
+It appears there is probably a primary inherited structural issue that predisposes forming of this condition under secondary pressure on the valve and vein walls.

-Estimates have the incidence of Varicose Veins as around 30% of adults.
+Estimates have the incidence of around 30% of adults.

-Risk factors for Varicose Veins are factors that identify a higher risk of developing Varicose Veins and include:
+Risk factors that identify a higher risk of developing varicose veins and include:

 Sex: Women are much more likely (around twice the incidence)